-This massive human effort is a crucial part of how China detects, responds to, and evolves their keyword filtering.
-Not only do these people have to identify and track those searching for prohibited information, they also look for new terms to ban.
+This massive human effort is a crucial part of how China detects, responds to, and evolves its keyword filtering.
+Not only do these people have to identify and track those searching for prohibited information, but they also look for new terms to ban.
 And determine how to respond.
-Responses are reportedly inconsistent, resulting in everything from a stern talking to to a five year prison sentence.
+Responses are reportedly inconsistent, resulting in everything from a stern talking to a five-year prison sentence.

 What About VPNs?

 We genuinely believe that virtual private networks are necessary to maintain Internet freedom.
 But when it comes to China, things get really tricky.

 The Chinese government frequently prevents users from accessing VPNs inside their borders.
 It can be difficult to find one that will actually work, and even then people can get in trouble for connecting to it.
 While not all VPNs are “illegal,” per se, trying to circumvent the Great Firewall is.
 The legal VPNs must provide a backdoor for the government.

 Visitors to China are less likely to be prevented from using a VPN, but that’s not always the case.
 Police officials have demanded that visitors remove VPN apps from phones and even installed spyware in some cases.

 What’s the Solution to the Great Firewall?